Pterostylis vittata: Taxonomy and naming

 Pterostylis vittata was first formally described in 1840 by John Lindley and the description was published in A Sketch of the Vegetation of the Swan River Colony.
 The specific epithet (vittata) is a Latin word meaning "striped" or "banded", referring to the striped galea.

 Distribution and habitat

-The banded greenhood occurs to the south of Perth and as far east as Balladonia, growing in forest, woodland and heath, although more often on granite outcrops in the east of its range.
+Banded greenhood occurs to the south of Perth and as far east as Balladonia, growing in forest, woodland and heath, although more often on granite outcrops in the east of its range.
 It was previously thought to occur in South Australia, Victoria and Tasmania, but those collections are now thought to be of P. sanguinea.

 Conservation

 Pterostylis vittata is classified as "not threatened" by the Government of Western Australia Department of Parks and Wildlife.